 Therefore, having more HDL cholesterol is better than less HDL cholesterol.
 You can find out more about HDL by reading the following article “What is HDL?”.

-These lipoproteins contain larger amounts of triglycerides and are produced in the liver.
+These lipoproteins originate from the liver and contain larger amounts of triglycerides.
 VLDL is converted to LDL and is mainly involved in so-called diabetes dyslipidemia.

 Diabetic patients usually have high levels of triglycerides, low levels of HDL cholesterol and higher levels of small LDL cholesterol.

 Triglycerides make up the majority of ingested fats.
-It’s well- known fact that an increased triglyceride level could reduce the blood HDL-cholesterol level.
+And an elevated blood triglyceride level could reduce the blood HDL(good)-cholesterol level.

 Triglyceride rich lipoproteins can result in elevated levels of inflammation and can be harmful to vascular health.
 I’d suggest to read my following article “Triglycerides: A Seldom-Acknowledged Part of Lipids” to learn more about triglycerides.

 IDL is somehow between LDL and VLDL.
-IDL contains more proteins and cholesterols but fewer triglycerides than VLDL.
+This lipoprotein contains more proteins and cholesterols but fewer triglycerides than VLDL.

 When you look at your blood work, one of the numbers you will see is your total cholesterol.
 This number will tell you approximate amount of cholesterol in three major lipoprotein classes Including: LDL, HDL and Vldl (very low density lipoprotein).
-Smaller amounts of cholesterol can be found in IDL (intermediate lipoproteins) and lipoproteins (a) as well.
+IDL (intermediate lipoproteins) and lipoproteins (a) contain smaller amounts of cholesterol as well.

 Total cholesterol is a sum of your bad and good cholesterol.